NEW: Dennis Rodman arrives at Beijing airport after leaving North Korea

 Smith, who retired from the NBA in 1997 after nine seasons, said an Irish online betting company and a documentary film crew paid expenses for the ex-players turned hoops ambassadors.

-Last month the Irish company, Paddy Power, said it had removed its name from Rodman's project after the execution of Kim's uncle and top aide, Jang Song Thaek.
-But it said it would honor its "contractual commitments" to the team.
+However, last month the Irish company, Paddy Power, said it had disassociated itself from Rodman’s project after the execution of Kim’s uncle and top aide, Jang Song Thaek.

 Speaking by satellite from Beijing, Smith said it wasn’t about the money.
 He saw it as an opportunity to go to a reclusive country and exchange cultural information with other athletes and citizens.
 But he didn’t see it as a birthday present for North Korean leader Kim Jong Un.